 Keel stocks its own brand of clothing, which comfortably competes with the global brands in terms of both style and quality, while boards come from a solid range of suppliers including McTavish, Vouch and Panda to name a few.

 The owners behind the store know surfing inside out, so are more than happy to answer any questions and give advice as to what boards are right for you, no matter your skill level.

-Situated north of Sydney in Mona Vale, Onboard Store – part of Onboard Industries, a manufacturer, wholesaler and retailer in one – is a one-stop destination for all your surfing needs.
-Founded by Mel Hayhoe and Drew Down in 1989, Onboard Industries can build you a custom-made board using proven hardware from the likes of Channel Islands, Tokoro and Simon Anderson.
+Situated north of Sydney in Mona Vale, Onboard Store – part of Onboard Industries, a manufacturer, wholesaler and retailer in one – is a one-stop surf shop for all your surfing needs.
+Founded by Mel Hayhoe and Drew Down in 1989, Onboard Industries can build you a custom-made surfboard using proven hardware from the likes of Channel Islands, Tokoro and Simon Anderson.

 If you’re after a softboard then you’re in luck, as Onboard stocks Catch Surf models, and with other brands such as Buell, Vans and its own Onboard range of apparel, this Mona Vale mecca has everything you need.

 Mona Vale really is a place to go when it comes to surfing hardware, as the Haydenshapes surf store proves.
 Founded by Hayden Cox in 1997 at the spritely young age of 15, Haydenshapes is a surfboard manufacturer dedicated to building “premium performance designs that are fun to surf.”

 The company’s boards are recognisable by their black and white aesthetic, owing to a carbon fibre rail – which also makes them look insanely cool in the process.
 The store itself is a monochromatic shrine to the art of surfing, that is worth the trip just for the architectural-inspired design alone.